martinthomson/tmi/draft-thomson-tmi.md

 # Contention over Intermediation

-The IETF has a long history of dealing with different forms of intermediation poorly.
+The IETF has a long history of dealing with different forms of intermediation.

 A debate about the intent and purpose of IPv6 extension headers
 {{?IPv6=RFC8200}} occurred prior to the publication of RFC 8986
-{{?SRv6=RFC8986}} and it's PSP (Penultimate Segment Pop) mode.
+{{?SRv6=RFC8986}}, in particular, it's PSP (Penultimate Segment Pop) mode.
 Here, the use of extension headers by entities other than the communication endpoints -- that is, intermediaries -- was contested.
 As the purpose of this feature is to communicate routing information between intermediaries, this could be seen as a form of tunneling between the communicating routers that uses the ability of IPv6 intermediaries (or routers) to add or remove extension headers.

 Like HTTP, SIP {{?RFC3261}} defines a role for a proxy, which is a form of intermediary with limited ability to interact with the session that it